acnort/stock-balance/README.md

-# React Boilerplate
+# React Stock Balance

 ### npm start

 The above command runs the application

 ### npm test

 Run the above command to test the application

-### Featuring
-- Babel
-- Webpack
-- React Router
-- Styled Components
-- Eslint
-- Jest